“No one wants to hire PhDs because they are overqualified and too independent!”

 2. Accelerated Learning

 As a doctor of philosophy, the ability to ascertain knowledge runs thick in the veins of a PhD researcher.
 An inquisitive mind and quick comprehension of technical things is interlinked to your accelerated learning ability.
 Moreover, being a PhD, you attend conferences and read papers to stay on top of the latest trends in your field.
-Consequently, this transferable skill ensures employers of your ability to understand technical procedures, protocols, and methodologies.
+Consequently, PhD transferable skills ensure employers of your ability to understand technical procedures, protocols, and methodologies.

 3. Time Management